Menu 0203 129 88 66

 A new baby is one of the most joyous occasions in life.
 But it also comes with added financial responsibilities, such as paying for childcare and adding a new person to your life insurance policy.

-When you have a child, it’s important to update your life insurance policy to ensure that your little one is taken care of in case something happens to you.
+When you have a child, it’s important to update your life insurance policy to ensure that your little one is cared for in case something happens to you.

 Adding another person to life insurance is often overlooked or not thought about when life is calm and all seems right in the world.
 But life insurance should be one of the first things you think about when you have a child.